Sten Odenwald

 Sten Felix Odenwald (born November 23, 1952) is an American astronomer, author, and NASA scientist-educator.
-Odenwald has worked as part of the NASA Cosmic Background Explorer, Diffuse Infrared Background Experiment investigating the cosmic infrared background.
+He has worked as part of the NASA Cosmic Background Explorer, Diffuse Infrared Background Experiment investigating the cosmic infrared background.
 He has published four books: The Astronomy Cafe, The 23rd Cycle, Patterns in the Void and Back to the Astronomy Cafe.
 He has also appeared in a number of TV and radio documentaries on astronomy and space weather.
 Since receiving his Ph.D. in astronomy from Harvard University in 1982, he has been an astronomer in the Washington, D.C. area, primarily at NASA's Goddard Spaceflight Center in Greenbelt, Maryland.
 Since 2000, he has been actively involved in science and math education at NASA, and was a founding member of the Sun-Earth Connection Education Forum, among many other high-visibility NASA education projects involving space weather issues, archeoastronomy and the transits of Venus in 2004 and 2012.
 He is currently the director of STEM Education at the National Institute of Aerospace.

 Early life

-At Harvard, he studied accretion disks around supermassive black holes.
+At Harvard, Odenwald studied accretion disks around supermassive black holes.
 He then worked with Dr. Giovanni Fazio, and completed his Ph.D. in 1982 by investigating the far-infrared properties of the Galactic Center of the Milky Way and the interstellar environment of a million-solar-mass black hole found there.
 He also worked at the Columbia Scientific Balloon Facility in Palestine, Texas, participating in high-altitude balloon launches involving the 1-meter infrared telescope that Fazio and his team built in 1975.
-While at Harvard, he was the teaching assistant for Owen Gingerich and David Latham.
+At Harvard, he was the teaching assistant for Owen Gingerich and David Latham.